wsssoftware/cakephp-datatables/README.md

 * [Composer] - Not mandatory but highly recommended;
 * [DataTables library] - Choose what you need and put it in your code (DataTables has a wide variety of download options);
-* [CakePHP 3.x] - Recommended always use the latest available version;
+* [CakePHP 3.7] or higher - Recommended always use the latest available version;

 **Note:** `DataTablesView` extends from `AppView`.
 Then it must exist.